 What Is A Cyst?

-- Milia– Another type of cyst formed due to the accumulation of keratin, milia often develops on the face.
+- Milia: Another type of cyst formed due to the accumulation of keratin, milia often develops on the face.
 Mostly seen in infants and children, these cysts run their natural course and disappear on their own (4).
+Milia is characterized by small white bumps and can often be confused with whiteheads.

 Now that you know what cysts are, let us get an understanding of what boils are and how they are different from cysts.